 Gender-neutral

 The tables above list the words hers and his that are used to specify a person’s or an animal’s gender.
-While these two gender-specific pronouns are commonly used, there are other possessive pronouns available that do not imply a particular gender.
+While these two gender-specific pronouns are commonly used, there are others available that do not imply a particular gender.
 These can be used for either nonbinary people or a person’s or animal’s gender whose identity you don’t know yet.
-In this case, you can use theirs, which not only exists as a plural possessive pronoun, but also as a singular neutral possessive pronoun.
+In this case, you can use theirs, which not only exists as a plural possessive pronoun, but also as a singular neutral one.
 One’s with an apostrophe can be used as well, as it is an indefinite personal pronoun.

 Note: We do not use apostrophes with possessive pronouns!

-To aid your comprehension, we provide a visual representation of the above-mentioned information.
+To aid your comprehension, we have provided a visual representation of the above-mentioned information.

 Dependent vs. independent